MikeHardman/mikehardman.github.io/about.md

 title: About
 ---

 So first of all, thank you for checking out my blog.
 This is intended to be the dumping ground for all my thoughts and a log of the activites I'll be performing during the creation and hopeful operation of my pet project.
-It will almost certainly require every bit of knowledge and every ounce of skill I have aquired and honed over an already fruitful career in technology.
+A project that will almost certainly require every bit of knowledge and every ounce of skill I have aquired and honed over an already fruitful career in technology.

 First a bit about me...